amandabee/workshops/2019/advanced_media_institute/charts.md

 Workbench's charting is great for a quick glance but you'll want to move over to another tool to do your actual visualization.

-## More cleaning in workbench
+## Get more practice
 [USA Spending](https://www.usaspending.gov/#/) tracks federal government spending.
 We can use their [Advanced Search](https://www.usaspending.gov/#/) to pull up a list of [grants to DUNS 9214214 and 124726725](https://www.usaspending.gov/#/search/fc06ccc70169c1f2695f1db9c5f9ba4b), aka Berkeley and Stanford.
 The data they provide is a lot cleaner than it was in 2014, but you can see an example of the kind of filtering you can do at <https://app.workbenchdata.com/workflows/5912/>/

-This demo makes use of [regular expressions](https://velociraptor.info/talks/2014/NICAR/regex) which are awesome and also [exasperating](https://www.xkcd.com/1171/).
+The USA Spending demo makes use of [regular expressions](https://velociraptor.info/talks/2014/NICAR/regex) which are awesome and also [exasperating](https://www.xkcd.com/1171/).
 [Rubular](http://rubular.com/) and [Regex101](https://regex101.com/) might make your regular expression journey more sane.

-Workbench provides a case study and [tutorial on cleaning data](https://app.workbenchdata.com/courses/intro-to-data-journalism/clean-campaign-finance-data)
+Workbench provides a case study and [tutorial on cleaning data](https://app.workbenchdata.com/courses/intro-to-data-journalism/clean-campaign-finance-data).

 Christian McDonald's 2019 NICAR workshop walks through [cleaning data with regular expressions](https://docs.google.com/document/d/1DvAM4lnGJLefo9skD8GgM-_9S1BEhpjJfV86yhJavI0/edit).